 Once you feel confident in your push-up strength you can handle some real push-ups without the assistance.

-I like to start with a pad or plate under my chest to aim to.
+I like to start with a yoga block or plate under my chest to aim to.
 Start a little higher up and slowly reduce the elevation as you get stronger.

 Start up much higher than you think, maybe even a half rep to start is good.
 Now all you do is lower the height very conservatively as you get better and better.